Applying weighted PageRank to author citation networks

 dc.date.issued2011-02

 dc.description.abstractThis paper aims to identify whether different weighted PageRank algorithms can be applied to author citation networks to measure the popularity and prestige of a scholar from a citation perspective.
 Information Retrieval (IR) was selected as a test field and data from 1956-2008 were collected from Web of Science (WOS).
 Weighted PageRank with citation and publication as weighted vectors were calculated on author citation networks.
 The results indicate that both popularity rank and prestige rank were highly correlated with the weighted PageRank.
 Principal Component Analysis (PCA) was conducted to detect relationships among these different measures.
-For capturing prize winners within the IR field, prestige rank outperformed all the other measures.en
+For capturing prize winners within the IR field, prestige rank outperformed all the other measures.

 dc.identifier.citationDing, Y. (2011), Applying weighted PageRank to author citation networks.
-Journal of the American Society for Information Science and Technology, 62: 236–245. doi: 10.1002/asi.21452en
+Journal of the American Society for Information Science and Technology, 62: 236–245. doi: 10.1002/asi.21452

 dc.identifier.urihttps://hdl.handle.net/2022/12931

-dc.titleApplying weighted PageRank to author citation networksen
+dc.titleApplying weighted PageRank to author citation networks

 Files